Exams & Services

 Pediatric Eye exams (ages 3-5) are extremely important for children in the detection of focusing difficulties, eye muscle teaming and coordination problems, visual perception abnormalities, and eye disease.

-Vision Screenings from school nurses and pediatrician offices are helpful in detecting a potential eye condition but a comprehensive eye exam is recommended for a more conclusive diagnosis and treatment plan.
+Vision Screenings from school nurses and pediatrician offices are helpful in detecting a potential eye condition, but a comprehensive eye exam is recommended for a more conclusive diagnosis and treatment plan.
 Even with a serious eye or visual condition, many children may have no apparent signs or symptoms present.
 By identifying your child’s visual problems early, greater success can be achieved with treatment.
-If left untreated, some eye conditions and diseases may prevent normal visual development leaving permanent impairment.
+If left untreated, some eye conditions and diseases may prevent normal visual development, leaving permanent impairment.
 Annual routine exams should begin at age three to monitor for changes.

 When scheduling an eye exam for your child, choose a time when he or she is usually alert and in a good mood.
 Be sure to tell us if your child has a history of delayed motor development, frequent eye rubbing, squinting, or head tipping or turning, fails to maintain eye contact, cannot keep visual fixation on an object, or has poor eye tracking.
 We will also want to know about previous ocular diagnoses.
 Make sure to inform us of any family history of eye problems, such as nearsightedness, farsightedness, strabismus, amblyopia, or eye diseases.

-Cataract Co-management
+Cataract Co-Management

 A comprehensive eye exam can detect cataracts.
-In the event a cataract is diagnosed, we collaborate with Thomas Tooma, MD, medical director at NVision Eye Institute and Dan Tran, MD, medical director at Coastal Vision to remove the cataract and address your visual needs.
+In the event a cataract is diagnosed, we collaborate with Thomas Tooma, MD, medical director at NVision Eye Institute, and Dan Tran, MD, medical director at Coastal Vision, to remove the cataract and address your visual needs.

-In conjunction with NVision Eye Institute and Coastal Vision we provide you with the latest advances in cataract surgery.
-In addition to the option of monofocal intraocular lenses (IOLs), there are premium intraocular lens implants for presbyopia (the condition which requires the use of reading glasses) which include Restor, Crystalens, and Technis multifocal IOL.
+In conjunction with NVision Eye Institute and Coastal Vision, we provide you with the latest advances in cataract surgery.
+In addition to the option of monofocal intraocular lenses (IOLs), there are premium intraocular lens implants for presbyopia (the condition that requires the use of reading glasses) which include Restor, Crystalens, and Technis multifocal IOL.
 These multifocal IOLs have revolutionized the option to correct both far and near vision, often eliminating the need for prescription eyeglasses.

 Ocular Disease Diagnosis and Management